 Fantastic!
-Our catering team will be brilliant.
-Unless you have an allergy or dietary requirement at least try everything.
+Unless they have an allergy or dietary requirement we encourage Cubs to at least try everything.
 There will be lots of choice!
 Breakfast and evening meal are usually cooked, lunch is sandwiches etc.

 - How cold does it get at night?

-It can be pretty cold, so your cub needs a warm sleeping bag.
-He should also bring a blanket but please be aware that it may get a little muddy.
+It can be pretty cold, so your Cub needs a warm sleeping bag.
+They should also bring a blanket but please be aware that it may get a little muddy.
 Wearing a hat in bed keeps your feet warm!
 It is also important to have a foam sleeping mat to lie on, to keep you away from the cold ground.

 - Who will my Cub be sharing a tent with?